viebel/klipse-repl/README.md

 ## Link to online documentation

 [clojuredocs.org](https://clojuredocs.org/) is one of the best resources for Clojure beginers as it provides examples of usage of the Clojure forms.
 The `doc` macro proviced by Klipse REPL adds a link to the entry of the form in `clojuredocs`.
-For instnance look at the last line of the output of `(doc inc)`:
+For instance, take a look at the last line of the output of `(doc inc)`:

 ~~~clojure
 user=> (doc inc)